Spousal Support Agreements

 - Rehabilitative support is temporary payment that allows the dependent spouse to develop his / her vocational skills.
 Rehabilitative support is meant to help the dependent spouse return to a state of financial self-sufficiency.

-Any award of maintenance must terminate upon the death of either party or the remarriage of the dependent spouse.
+Any award for spousal maintenance terminates upon the death of either party or the remarriage of the dependent spouse.

 How is Post-Divorce Spousal Support Determined?